vacp2p/vac.dev/research/2022-11-02-building-privacy-protecting-infrastructure.md

 protocol, which would provide for stronger sender anonymity, especially in a multi-node/botnet attacker model.
 As part of this we are looking into different parameters choices and general possibilities for lower latency usage.
-This could make it more amendable for latency sensitive environments, such as validator privacy, for specific threat models.
+This could make it more amenable for latency sensitive environments, such as validator privacy, for specific threat models.
 The general theme here is we want to be rigorous with the guarantees we provide, under what conditions and for what threat models.